Cross Icon

 How can companies prepare?

-• FinCEN recently released a Small Entity Compliance Guide.
-We recommend that you keep a close eye on further developments related to the Corporate Transparency Act, as additional guidance and regulations are expected to be issued in the coming months.
-You can access additional information on the FinCEN BOI website.
-It’s important to consult legal and financial professionals to understand how the Act specifically impacts your business.
+We recommend that you keep a close eye on further developments related to the Act, as additional guidance and regulations are continually issued.
+It is also important to consult legal and financial professionals to understand how the Act specifically impacts your business.

 BoyarMiller is committed to assisting you in navigating this new regulatory environment.
 If you have any immediate questions or concerns, please do not hesitate to reach out to our dedicated team at 713.850.7766 or visit our website at boyarmiller.com.